uh-joan/historyUI/README.md

 # historyUI

-Cherrypy version of the history <a href="https://github.com/uh-joan/UHCore/tree/master/WebUI/history">WebUI</a> as part of the <a href="https://github.com/uh-joan/UHCore">University of Hertfordshire Core code</a>
+Angular-based history of events.
+It takes all the events through JSON media type to show the data on the client-side.

+This represents the COB robot memory of the recent events.

+Pictures of the interface here:

 <img src="https://github.com/uh-joan/historyUI/blob/master/app/images/overall02.png">